Liam Gallagher: Early life

-Gallagher was born in the Longsight area of Manchester on 21 September 1972, to Irish immigrant parents Peggy and Thomas "Tommy" Gallagher from Charlestown, County Mayo and Duleek, County Meath, respectively.
+Gallagher was born in the Longsight area of Manchester on 21 September 1972 to Irish immigrant parents Peggy and Tommy Gallagher from Charlestown, County Mayo, and Duleek, County Meath, respectively.
 As the youngest of three children, he has two elder brothers, Paul and Noel.
 Shortly after his birth, the family moved to Ashburn Avenue and then Cranwell Drive in the Manchester suburb of Burnage.
 As the eldest child, Paul was given his own bedroom while Liam had to share his bedroom with Noel.

 When he was 10, Peggy took him and his brothers and left abusive Tommy, whom she divorced four years later.
 Although Liam maintained sporadic contact with his father throughout his teens, their issues remain unresolved.
 While drinking at a pub after an Oasis show in Ireland during the height of their fame, Liam noticed his father from across the room and had to be calmed down by Noel.
 A leaked phone call later revealed that he subsequently called his father and threatened to break his legs if he ever saw him again.

 Gallagher was educated at St. Bernard's RC Primary School and the Barlow Roman Catholic High School in Didsbury.
 Despite common reports that he was expelled at age 16 for fighting, he was actually suspended for three months.
 He then returned to school, where he completed his last term and gained four GCSEs in 1990.
 He preferred sports at a young age, having no interest in music.
 During his teens, he suffered a blow to the head with a hammer from a student at a rival school, which he credits with changing his attitude towards music.
 After this incident, he became infatuated with the idea of joining a band.
 He became confident in his ability to sing and began listening to bands like the Beatles, the Stone Roses, the La's, the Who, the Kinks, the Jam, and T. Rex.
 In the process, he became obsessed with the Beatles' John Lennon, and would later sarcastically claim to be Lennon reincarnated despite being born eight years prior to Lennon's death.
 Liam and Noel attended a Stone Roses benefit gig at International 2 in 1988; both brothers claim that if they had not gone to that gig, Oasis would never have happened.
 Liam later claimed: "That was my favourite gig of all time, killed me dead, changed me fuckin' life.
 If I hadn't gone that night, I'd probably be sitting in some pub in Levenshulme."
 He would also help Noel with his job as a roadie for Inspiral Carpets and worked as a tax collector for HM Revenue and Customs.